brudi4550/PointCloudViewer/README.md

-PORT=Database port to be used (probably 3306) AWS_ACCESS_KEY_ID=access key id used for pushing point clouds to S3 AWS_SECRET_ACCESS_KEY=secret access key used for pushing point clouds to S3
+PORT=Database port to be used (probably 3306) AWS_ACCESS_KEY_ID=access key id used for pushing point clouds to S3 AWS_SECRET_ACCESS_KEY=secret access key used for pushing point clouds to S3 BASE_URL=The base URL of your project (depending on if in deployment or not) S3_BUCKET_BASE_URL=The base URL for the S3 Bucket the point clouds are hosted on
 ```
 After creating the file run the install.sh script.